 Next, choose between visiting Tolmin Gorge or Postojna Cave because you probably won’t have time to see both.

 Tolmin Gorge is somewhat similar to Vintgar Gorge near Lake Bled and features a crystal clear river, moss-covered rocks and suspension bridges.
+For more information on this fantastic natural attraction, check out this article on visiting Tolmin Gorge.

 The very last stop on this Slovenia itinerary is the magical Predjama Castle.
 What makes this castle so unique is that it’s built partially inside a cave.
 You can admire the castle free of charge from the outside but if you’re curious to see the interior, you’ll need to buy a ticket which is about 16€.